swiftlang/swift-evolution/proposals/0153-compensate-for-the-inconsistency-of-nscopyings-behaviour.md

 ## Proposed solution

-### Compiler magic

-Do the compiler magic to call `copy( with: )` in the initializer so that `@NSCopying` attribute no longer subjects to the fact that setter methods would not be invoked in initializers. **Copying should always take place after a property has been declared as `@NSCopying`**.
-It seems like the most direct way to maintain the `@NSCopying` contract without changing the underlying direct-storage model.

 ### Compile-time checking

 Have compiler emit a **compile-time error or warning** if developers are performing an assignment operation from within an initializer between a property declared as `@NSCopying` and an instance of a `<NSCopying>` protocol conforming class.
 Also, speaking of GUI integrated development environments such as Xcode, leaving this kind of error or warning **FIXABLE** would be needed in order to make them can be quickly fixed by both IDEs and migrator tools through simply appending `.copy() as!
 AutoInferredClassType`.